-Why do this

-If you are a system administrator at a DB2 site, you might prefer to create the extended attribute system tables outside InfoMaker for two reasons:

-- The first user to connect to the DB2 database using InfoMaker might not have the proper authority to create tables. - When InfoMaker creates the extended attribute system tables, it places them in the default tablespace.
+Why do this If you are a system administrator at a DB2 site, you might prefer to create the extended attribute system tables outside InfoMaker for two reasons: • The first user to connect to the DB2 database using InfoMaker might not have the proper authority to create tables. • When InfoMaker creates the extended attribute system tables, it places them in the default tablespace.
 This might not be appropriate for your needs.

-When using the DirectConnect interface

-You must create the extended attribute system tables outside InfoMaker if you are using the DirectConnect interface.
+When using the DirectConnect interface You must create the extended attribute system tables outside InfoMaker if you are using the DirectConnect interface.
 You need to decide which database and tablespace should store the system tables.
 You might also want to grant update privileges only to specific developers or groups.

-To create the extended attribute system tables, you run the DB2SYSPB.SQL script outside InfoMaker.
+What you do To create the extended attribute system tables, you run the DB2SYSPB.SQL script outside InfoMaker.
 This script contains SQL commands that create and initialize the system tables with the table owner and tablespace you specify.

-Where to find DB2SYSPB.SQL

-The DB2SYSPB.SQL script is in the Server directory on the InfoMaker CD-ROM.
+Where to find DB2SYSPB.SQL The DB2SYSPB.SQL script is in the Server directory on the InfoMaker CD-ROM.
 This directory contains server-side installation components and is not installed with InfoMaker on your computer.
 You can access the DB2SYSPB.SQL script directly from your computer's CD-ROM drive or you can copy it to your computer.
 Use the following procedure from the database server to create the extended attribute system tables in a DB2 database outside InfoMaker.
-This procedure assumes you are accessing the DB2SYSPB.SQL script from the product CD in your computer's CD-ROM drive and the drive letter is Z.

-To create the extended attribute system tables in a DB2 database outside InfoMaker:
+This procedure assumes you are accessing the DB2SYSPB.SQL script from the product CD in your computer's CD-ROM drive and the drive letter is Z. To create the extended attribute system tables in a DB2 database outside InfoMaker: 1 Log in to the database server or gateway as the system administrator.
+2 Insert the InfoMaker CD-ROM into the computer's CD-ROM drive.

-- 1 Log in to the database server or gateway as the system administrator. - 2 Insert the InfoMaker CD-ROM into the computer's CD-ROM drive. - 3 Use any text editor to modify Z:\Server\DB2SYSPB.SQL for your environment.
+- 3 Use any text editor to modify Z:\Server\DB2SYSPB.SQL for your environment.
 You can do any of the following: - Change all instances of PBOwner to another name.